rhyslwells/Data-Archive/content/standardised/Johnson–Lindenstrauss lemma.md

 https://youtu.be/9-Jl0dxWQs8?list=PLZx_FHIHR8AwKD9csfl6Sl_pgCXX19eer&t=1125

-THe number of vectors that can be fit into a spaces grows exponentially.
+The number of vectors that can be fit into a spaces grows exponentially.

 Useful for [[LLM]] in storing ideas.

 Plotting M>N almost orthogonal vectors in N-dim space

 Optimisation process that nudges then towards being perpendicular between 89-91 degrees

+States there exists a linear mapping from a higher dimensional space into a sufficiently high-dimensional subspace that will preserve approximately the distances between points, up to a small amount of distortion.

+In other words, states that any high dimensional dataset can be randomly projected into a lower dimensional Euclidean space while controlling the distortion in the pairwise distances.

+The limits of the project depend on error rate and number of points (not the number of dimensions).

 ```python
 import torch